 In California, most non-exempt employees are entitled to a certain number of meal breaks and rest periods throughout their work shifts.
 How many breaks you’re entitled to depend mainly on the length of your shift.

-If you feel your California employer is denying you a proper meal or rest breaks, reach out to the employees’ rights attorneys at Workplace Rights Law Group in Southern California today.
+If you feel your California employer is denying you a proper meal or rest breaks, reach out to the expert wage and hour attorneys at Workplace Rights Law Group in Southern California today.

 Your Rights To Breaks Under California Law as a Non-Exempt Employee